The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 On a spacestation you can:

 - Sell resources
+- Buy Items
 - Repair robots
 - Upgrade robots

 Buying robots can be done globally.
-It will then spawn on a spacestation, which is assinged to you as a spawn point.
+It will then spawn on random spacestation.

 ## Movement